 Can I install a floating vanity myself?

 While possible for experienced DIYers, professional installation is strongly recommended due to the precise measurements, structural reinforcement, and potential plumbing considerations required for secure mounting.
+Incorrect installation can lead to instability or damage.

 What is the ideal height for a floating vanity?